Mastering Search on Noones.eu.org: The Ultimate Guide to Advanced Web Searching

 - Use dark mode and safe search options

-Check your preferences page or /preferences
+Check your preferences page or /preferences path.

 20. Final Thoughts and Resources